Bitbybit CAD Cloud API

 TypeScript SDK

-npm install @bitbybit-dev/cad-cloud-api
+npm install @bitbybit-dev/cad-cloud-sdk

 Getting an API key